RocketDerp/April14_2025/Media_Ecology/PTSD_CPTSD_from_Donald_Trump.md

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We’re no longer interested in finding out the truth.
 The bamboozle has captured us.
 It’s **simply too painful to acknowledge, even to ourselves, that we’ve been taken**.
 Once you give a charlatan power over you, you almost never get it back.”
 ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark.
 Published in 1995, shortly before his death fro cancer.
 He knew about pain.

+&nbsp;

+## Flag image trauma

+Trump supporters really waved a lot of flags in faces for what in reality was Putin values, Russia.
+A false flag symbolism in the brain attack of information warfare.

+## Red Hat trauma

+Seeing a red hat, regardless of what it says or images on it.